Skip to main content

 • Ctrl+P opens the command palette

-• Ctrl+C quits the application
+• Ctrl+Q quits the application

-Connecting with saved servers
+Connecting with configured servers

-If you already defined named servers in servers.toml, the TUI can open them directly from the picker or from the command line with --server.
+If you already defined servers in servers.toml, the TUI can open them directly from the picker or from the command line with --server.
 This is usually the easiest way to work with mTLS or OAuth2 because the server definition already knows the URL and auth shape.
 See Servers and Authentication.

 Auth in the UI